 Our recommendations are made independently.
 We may receive commissions from purchases made via our links.

-How Shouldit Tests Vacuum Sealers v1.0
+How Shouldit Tests Vacuum Sealers v1.1

 We’ve tested and scored over a dozen vacuum sealers in our lab.
 This article detailed the process we used to score and assess each model!

-By , , and ·Published
+By , , and ·Updated

+A vacuum sealer is a valuable tool for meal planning.
 When you vacuum-pack your food and store it in the fridge, it can stay fresh for 10-15 days, compared to only 8-10 days without vacuum sealing under the same storage conditions.
+It does depend on the type of food, but killing moisture is a proven practice for preserving foods.

 Our team at Shouldit has been testing and scoring the best vacuum sealers on the market.
 If you're curious how we assigned scores to each model and the specific criteria we considered during our evaluation, you can find all the specifics in this article!